vsoch/askci/paper/paper.md

 ## Concepts

 AskCI Server [@askci-server] is a version controlled, collaborative knowledge and support server.
-Specifically, this means that we define the following concepts:
+It is branded alongside the discourse server ask.ci as the two can serve different needs for the same community.
+While ask.ci [@askci] is akin to a discussion based forum where concepts might appear on many topics scattered across the site, AskCI Server [@askci-server] provides a single article for each concept.
+Specifically, we use the following concepts to describe the AskCI Server:

  - **Articles**: Topics or concepts that a user might want to ask a question about.
 On a high level, it's a piece of knowledge that can be collaboratively worked on.
 On a functional level, an article corresponds to a single GitHub repository based on a template specification that allows for interaction with the server [@tech-spec].
  - **Questions and Examples**: embedded inquiries or code snippets in an article that are indexed and searchable.